MOLDAVIA & TRANSNISTRIA

 Alcoholism and domestic violence wreak havoc.
 Abuse suffered by women and children contributes to pushing the most vulnerable into the nets of traffickers.

-Emergency assistance, socio-professional reintegration, psychological and / or legal assistance to victims of trafficking
+1. Emergency assistance, socio-professional reintegration, psychological and / or legal assistance to victims of trafficking.

 Local partner: Delegation of the International Organization for Migration, Chisinau

-Support for the elderly & victims of domestic violence
+3. Support for the elderly & victims of domestic violence.

-Transnistria: our partner reports that 63 victims, or potential victims, were assisted during the year.
+1. Transnistria: our partner reports 16 victims, or potential victims, who were assisted during the year.